pyfsi/coconut/docs/docs.md

 *   Deploy website on GitHub Pages using `mkdocs gh-deploy`.

 To activate the website, the user must have administrator privileges in the repository.

+**TODO**: explain how site can be previewed without publishing it on GitHub Pages.

 [1]:    https://www.mkdocs.org/